hmrc/init-service/README.md

 The build process is managed through Jenkins and is defined in the [build-jobs repository](https://github.com/hmrc/build-jobs/blob/main/jobs/live/platops.groovy#L178).

+### Pull Request Build

-When a PR is merged to `main`, the CI/CD pipeline:
+When a pull request is opened:
 - Runs `make test` to execute unit tests

+### Main Branch Build

+When a PR is merged to `main`:
+- Runs `make publish` which:
+  1. Runs `make test` to execute unit tests
-- Runs `make bandit` for security scanning
+  2. Runs `make bandit` for security scanning
-- Builds and publishes the package to Artifactory
+  3. Builds the package (`poetry build`)
+  4. Publishes to Artifactory (`poetry publish`)
+- Extracts version using `poetry version --short`
+- Tags the repository with the version number

+The build uses credentials stored in Jenkins under `hmrc-pips-local-writer-token` for Artifactory authentication.

-For more details on the build process, see the [platops.groovy configuration](https://github.com/hmrc/build-jobs/blob/main/jobs/live/platops.groovy#L178).
+For more details, see the [platops.groovy configuration](https://github.com/hmrc/build-jobs/blob/main/jobs/live/platops.groovy#L178).